 "Transgender identity is a feeling of identifying as a gender different from that assigned at birth, which is persistent and lasts more than 6 months.
-This experience can cause significant and prolonged distress, which can contribute to an increased risk of suicide [a].
-No genetic predisposition has been found.
+This experience can cause significant and prolonged distress, which can

 While this condition has been long recognized, a sharp increase in demand for medical interventions has been observed (1,2) first in North America, then in Northern Europe, and, more recently, in France, particularly among children and adolescents.
 A recent study of a number of high schools in Pittsburgh revealed a prevalence that is clearly higher than previously estimated in the United States (3): 10% of students declared themselves to be transgender or non-binary or were unsure of their gender [b].
 In 2003, the Royal Children's Hospital in Melbourne diagnosed only one child with gender dysphoria, whereas today it treats nearly 200.